zunicd/Language-of-Proteins/notebooks/modelling/README.md

 ## Results

-### Best Performers
+### Best Performing Models

-For each task we created a dataframe with results for all 32 models and sorted them per accuracy.
+For each task we created a dataframe with results for all 32 models and sorted them by accuracy.
 In the table below we listed the best performing models for each classification task.

 | Task | Best performing model | Accuracy | f1_macro |
 | ---- | --------------------- | --------------- | --------------- |